Practice live with Maria on Wednesday 3/8 & 3/15 at 12pm CT register now!

 Sammy is passionate about a woman’s right to choose.
 As such, all proceeds from donations make in honor of Sammy go to her chosen nonprofit Chicago Abortion Fund, an organization that provides financial, logistical, and emotional support to people seeking abortion care.
 To make a donation in honor of Sammy, click here and select “Sammy Conrad- CAF” from the PayPal dropdown menu.

 Rachel Hessen Connelly

-Practice live with Rachel on Fridays at 12:00pm CST register now!
+Practice live with Rachel on the 1st and 2nd Friday of the month at 12pm CT (beginning 11/18) register now!

 Rachel used to be a 9 to 5’er, working a “just alright, sorta stuck-in-a-cubicle job” in Detroit.
 Inspired by an Eleanor Roosevelt quote (the essence of which is to do something that scares you), she decided life is too short, and in 2010 left it all for something that would inspire her; it was then she took her yoga teacher training at YogaWorks in California and later went on to study with Tracy and Mitchel Bleier to receive her additional 300 hour training from Advanced Yoga Teacher Training.

 Her yoga practice, the vibrance of her adopted home of Chicago, and the life she shares with her amazing partner Jim, fill her with gratitude daily.
 Rachel enjoys both taking and teaching physically intense classes, as she has found for herself that physical strength and focus lead to the mental counterpart of confidence and peace.
 She also recognizes the importance of bringing in balance and ease and how much can actually be gained through the act of letting go.